quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   microseconds, unlike the max_ack_delay transport parameter, which is in milliseconds.
 On receipt of a valid value, the endpoint SHOULD update its max_ack_delay to the value provided by the peer.
-Note that values of 2^14 or greater are invalid for max_ack_delay, as specified in
+Note that values of 2^14 milliseconds or greater are invalid for max_ack_delay, as specified in
   {{Section 18.2 of QUIC-TRANSPORT}}.
 A value smaller than the min_ack_delay advertised by the peer is also invalid.
 Receipt of an invalid value MUST be treated as a connection error of type PROTOCOL_VIOLATION.